timburgan/example-public-repo/README.md

 # This is a markdown text file

 It's not code, it's plain text.
-You can document anything this way, from a quick note, through to writing a whole book.
+You can document anything this way, from a brief note, through to writing a whole book.

 You're welcome to **edit** this file to learn how the process works!
+Anyone can propose an edit!

 You can do formatting in markdown documents even though it's plain text.
 For example, by putting `**` around the next words: **this is now bold**.

+I think we should add a whole new line here like this.

 ## How to edit this file